Chris Smith (New Jersey politician): 2020

+2024

+Smith ran for a twenty-third term and defeated Democrat Matthew Jenkins in the general election, winning 67.3% of the vote.

 Tenure

 Smith was ranked the 17th most bipartisan member of the House of Representatives during the 114th United States Congress (and the second most bipartisan from New Jersey) in the Bipartisan Index by the Lugar Center.

 In November 1997, Smith was one of 18 House Republicans to co-sponsor a resolution by Bob Barr that sought to launch an impeachment inquiry against President Bill Clinton.
 The resolution did not specify any charges or allegations.
 This was an early effort to impeach Clinton, predating the Clinton–Lewinsky scandal.
 That scandal led to a more serious effort to impeach Clinton in 1998.
 On October 8, 1998, Smith voted in favor of legislation that was passed to open an impeachment inquiry.
 On December 19, 1998, he voted in favor of all four proposed articles of impeachment against Clinton (only two of which received the needed majority of votes to be adopted).

-It was revealed in October 2015 that intern applicants for Smith's office were required to rate "27 different personalities, organizations and political issues to indicate whether they tend to agree with them, disagree with them or have no opinion or knowledge of them."
+It was revealed in October 2015 that intern applicants for Smith's office were required to rate "27 different personalities, organizations, and political issues, to indicate whether they tend to agree with them, disagree with them, or have no opinion or knowledge of them".
 Personalities and organizations included Rachel Maddow, the Pope, Planned Parenthood, and The National Right to Life Committee.

-Smith has been nominated and confirmed twice to serve as a member of the United States delegation to the United Nations General Assembly.
+Smith has been nominated, and confirmed, twice to serve as a member of the United States delegation to the United Nations General Assembly.
 He was nominated by President Barack Obama in 2015 for the 70th session and by President Donald Trump in 2017 for the 72nd session.

 Smith voted against both articles in the first impeachment of Donald Trump, and the sole article of the second impeachment of Donald Trump.

-Unlike most House Republicans, Smith did not file an amicus curiae brief supporting Texas in Texas v.
-Pennsylvania.
+Smith did not join the majority of Republican members of Congress who signed an amicus brief in support of Texas v.
+Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election.
+Smith voted to certify both Arizona's and Pennsylvania's results in the 2021 United States Electoral College vote count.

-On February 4, 2021, Smith voted with 10 other House Republicans and all House Democrats to strip Marjorie Taylor Greene of her House Education and Labor Committee and House Budget Committee assignments in response to controversial political statements she had made.
+On February 4, 2021, Smith voted with 10 other House Republicans and all House Democrats to strip Marjorie Taylor Greene of her House Education and Labor Committee and House Budget Committee assignments, in response to controversial political statements she had made.
 On November 5, 2021, Smith was one of 13 House Republicans to break with their party and vote with a majority of Democrats in favor of the Infrastructure Investment and Jobs Act.

+As of 2008, Smith resides in Herndon, Virginia, and rented an apartment in Hamilton, New Jersey.